muhammad-kamal/ERLLM_chatbot/source_code/README.txt

 - Upload txt file in the input field in the interface bottom left(example here data.txt).
 - Choose the workflow from the drop down list in the left side of the interface.

+note: you might write "py -m" before each command of installing libraries or even run streamlit.